protogarden/pegasus-mini/docs/source/encoder_data.rst

 Retrieve Encoder Data
 ######################

-The Pegasus-Mini uses the BasicMicro Roboclaw 2x7A Motor Controller in order to control each of its drive motors, each having independant encoders.
-The motor controller uses these encoders inroder and provides roational information such as motor ticks, aswell as motor speed, in the form of ticks per a second.
-A tick can be desribed as a change in anglular position of the motor.
+The Pegasus-Mini uses the BasicMicro Roboclaw 2x7A Motor Controller in order to control each of its drive motors, each having independent encoders.
+The motor controller uses these encoders in order and provides rotational information such as motor ticks, as well as motor speed, in the form of ticks per a second.
+A tick can be described as a change in angular position of the motor.
 The Pegasus-Mini has 64 ticks per a rotation of its drive motors.
-The following desribes how to obtain this data from the motor controller using Python.
+The following describes how to obtain this data from the motor controller using Python.

 .. note::